alexroussos/dropwizard-heroku-example/README.md

 A few changes were necessary to make the app deployable to Heroku
 * Add a Procfile
+  * This tells Heroku (Foreman, specifically) how to start your app.
+Here, that means running database migrations and then starting our app with the Heroku JVM args.
 * Use 'simple' (single-port) server
+  * Dropwizard typically uses two ports: one for the application and one for admin; Heroku only supports exposing a single port.
 * Get configuration from the Heroku environment rather than Dropwizard's example.yml
+  * Heroku supplies the DB config via the DATABASE_URL environment variable, which provides a secure way for us to get the DB connection settings.
 * Minor database schema changes
+  * Fix a couple problems (maybe due to using postgres) with ID generation and camel-case column names.

 # Running the App Locally
 You can now run the example with the following commands.